Amsterdam-West: Borough government

 Until 2014, the Amsterdam boroughs, called stadsdelen or districts, were governed by a directly elected district council (deelraad) as well as a separate district executive board, the members of which were appointed and controlled by the council.
 Since the 2014 municipal elections, the district councils have been abolished and replaced by smaller, but still directly elected district committees (bestuurscommissies).
 The district committees are elected every four years, on the same day as the city's central municipal council.
 Each district committee elects three of its members to form an executive committee (dagelijks bestuur).
 The district committees' jurisdiction is determined by the central municipal council.
-Responsibilities delegated to the 2014-2018 district committees include parks and recreation, streets and squares, refuse collection, permits and events, preparation of zoning plans, passports and drivers licenses, and welfare work.
+Responsibilities delegated to the 2014–2018 district committees include parks and recreation, streets and squares, refuse collection, permits and events, preparation of zoning plans, passports and drivers licenses, and welfare work.

 The district committee of Amsterdam-West consists of 15 members.
 The committee was elected on March 19, 2014.
-Six political parties are represented on the committee.
+Eight political parties are represented on the committee.
 In April 2014, the committee elected its executive committee.
 Executive committee Chair is Gerolf Bouwmeester (D66), the other members are Fenna Ulichki (GL) and Jeroen van Berkel (PvdA).

 The borough offices (stadsdeelkantoor or district office) of Amsterdam-West are located at Bos en Lommerplein 250 and Baarsjesweg 224.